-GMGT-585 Managerial Finance (3)
+GMGT-585 Managerial Finance

 This course involves the examination of the basic financial theories, techniques, and practices relating to the analysis and pricing of capital/financial assets.
 Topics include the time value of money; financial statements and cash flow analysis; bond, stock and options valuation; capital asset pricing; risk and diversification; cost of capital, and capital budgeting techniques.
+Students should have satisfied GMGT 573 to registering for GMGT 585.